webpawan/furation-bookstore-client/readme.md

 Backedn Server Gtihub link -> https://github.com/webpawan/furation-tech-bookstore-server
-I already host this , i past link just for your refrence how i create backend you do not setup backend. just run from end everything is fine
+I already host this , i paste link just for your refrence how i create backend you do not setup backend. just run from end everything is fine